-In Lightroom, I couldn’t live without adjustment brushes and radial filters!
-I use them with every session, but especially with photos taken on overcast and cloudy days, I make sure to brighten up the faces of my subjects.
-The way I do this is to grab the radial filter and make a circle over the subject’s face (make sure the invert box is checked), then I will raise up the shadows and whites a little.
+In Lightroom, I couldn’t live without masks!
+I use them with every session, but especially with photos taken on overcast and cloudy days.
+I make sure to brighten up the faces of my subjects because they typically have more shadows on them.
+The way I do this is to grab the radial gradient in the masks area and drag it over the subject’s face, then I will raise up the shadows and whites a little.
 Some might think that raising exposure is the way to go, but I feel like it looks more natural to raise the shadows and whites instead.
-I will often also use a radial filter with similar settings and put it over the entire subject(s), too.
+I will often use masks with similar settings and use Select Subject to brighten their entire bodies, too.

 Choose the right Lightroom preset